 Found throughout the forested regions of North America through Central America into Argentina and Brazil.
 A highly migratory species, it leaves the northern United States in September and winters in Central America.
 A few sharp-shinned hawks are seen around bird feeders in Minnesota every winter.

 Like other accipiters, this is a bird of woodlands where it nests and hunts.

-The sharp-shinned hawk builds a stick nest in deciduous trees.
+The sharp-shinned hawk builds a stick nest in deciduous trees or coniferous trees.

 Feeds primarily on small songbirds.

 RAPTOR CENTER DATA:

 During the fall migration, the clinic admits 15-20 sharp-shinned hawks.

 With a stable population, the sharp-shinned hawk is afforded no special conservation status.